saxil/PaperPal/README.md

 ## Contact

-For any inquiries, please contact [your-email@example.com].
+For any inquiries, please contact [github@sahilchanna.me].